-- ☐ Promotional literature (Corporate & Programme) creative, copy control & print - ☐ Magazine and e-zine design management - Open events and closed event management (closed events are based on an invitation being issued typically to Invest NI clients, stakeholders and the wider business community) - Advertising tactical & campaign including creative, media planning & monitoring - ☐ Web publishing/marketing including copy control and imaging
+- Promotional literature (Corporate & Programme) creative, copy control & print

+- Magazine and e-zine design management

+- Open events and closed event management (closed events are based on an invitation being issued typically to Invest NI clients, stakeholders and the wider business community)

+- Advertising tactical & campaign including creative, media planning & monitoring

+- Web publishing/marketing including copy control and imaging

-[ ] Invest NI brand control
+- Invest NI brand control

-[ Sponsorship management
+- Sponsorship management

-] Database/tele/direct mail marketing
+- Database/tele/direct mail marketing

-[ ] Promotional Items
+- Promotional Items

+Invest NI Press Office

-The ther dever The pror to is broad ol eld P mo ssu t NI Press Office Dijective of the Press Office is to promote Invest NI through the Northern Ireland media, by helping the organisation achieve its objectives and to position it as a key player in the opment of the Northern Ireland economy.
-The Office deals with two types of media relations, the first being proactive, concerned with thing the organisation, and the second being reactive, mainly concerned with responding uses as and when they arise.
-The Press Office deals with all Invest NI activity relating to cast and print media in Northern Ireland and abroad.
-Overseas enquiries are either dealt all-market or referred to Invest NI's International Sales and Marketing Division where staff
+The objective of the Press Office is to promote Invest NI through the Northern Ireland media, thereby helping the organisation achieve its objectives and to position it as a key player in the development of the Northern Ireland economy.

+The Press Office deals with two types of media relations, the first being proactive, concerned with promoting the organisation, and the second being reactive, mainly concerned with responding to issues as and when they arise.
+The Press Office deals with all Invest NI activity relating to broadcast and print media in Northern Ireland and abroad.
+Overseas enquiries are either dealt with in-market or referred to Invest NI's International Sales and Marketing Division where staff responds directly.
-nds directly.

-VVitr this remit the Press Office provides the following functions: Press releases
+Within this remit the Press Office provides the following functions:

+- Press releases

-[ Articles (for business/trade magazines or newspapers)
+- Articles (for business/trade magazines or newspapers)

-J Photography (for use in media outlets)
+- Photography (for use in media outlets)

-[ Copy (to support business/trade or newspaper advertising)
+- Copy (to support business/trade or newspaper advertising)

-[ PR management (support and planning)
+- PR management (support and planning)

-[ Cuttings (via intranet)
+- Cuttings (via intranet)

-[ ] Media enquiry service (journalists' enquiries, interview bids etc)
+- Media enquiry service (journalists' enquiries, interview bids etc)

-] Media management at events
+- Media management at events

+- Strategic PR advice